XueFuzhao/HowToRunScenic/README.md

   config.data_dtype_str = 'float32'
 ```

-Okay, the code is ready now :)
+Okay, the code is ready now :).
+For other datasets like ImageNet, we can follow the same steps as above.

+## Setup the environment.